 If You Have Been Charged with Solicitation of a Minor

 When a law enforcement official poses as a minor on the Internet and the person who communicated with the official is subsequently charged with solicitation of a minor for sexual purposes, it is not a defense that the official was not actually a minor.
 If the defendant reasonably believed that the official was a minor, that is enough.
 Which defenses you and William Butler ultimately choose to use will depend on the facts of the case and the state in which the events allegedly took place.
 It is essential to take a proactive stance to assert your best defense as soon as possible.

 Secure Legal Counsel

 A conviction for solicitation of a minor for sexual purposes can have severe consequences.
 In addition to the legal consequences, the social effect can be devastating.
 Speaking with an experienced lawyer, like William Butler, who can help you sort through your rights and options, could make all the difference.
+For over 35 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results, and he can defend you too.
 For immediate assistance, call him at 502-582-2020, or contact him via email to schedule your initial confidential consultation.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.